 Cultural and Artistic Uses – A building used for the display of artistic, cultural or historic items, for the conduct of human performances and similar activities including, museums, art galleries dance studios, and concert halls.

-Day Care/Preschool (Commercial) – A residential or nonresidential facility providing for the care, supervision, and protection of seven or more children and complying with all the requirements as licensed and monitored by the State of Utah Department of Human Services.
-For the purposes of this Code Commercial Day Care includes preschools offering educational programs to seven or more children at any one time.
+Day Care/Preschool (Commercial) – A nonresidential facility providing for the care, supervision, and protection of 17 or more children and complying with all the requirements as licensed and monitored by the State of Utah Department of Human Services.
+For the purposes of this Code Commercial Day Care includes preschools offering educational programs to 17 or more children at any one time.
 All Nonresidential Commercial Day Cares and Preschools shall follow all standards for site plan development, including parking, landscaping, building setbacks and so forth as required by the GC General Commercial Zone.

-Day Care/Preschool (Home Occupation) – The care of children within a dwelling unit that provides care for four to eight children (including “infant child care” and “family child care” as defined by the Department of Human Services) under 14 years of age and complying with all the requirements as licensed and monitored by the State of Utah Department of Human Services.
+Day Care/Preschool (Home Occupation) – The care of children within a dwelling unit that provides care for four to 16 children (including “infant child care” and “family child care” as defined by the Department of Human Services) under 14 years of age and complying with all the requirements as licensed and monitored by the State of Utah Department of Human Services.
 Home Occupation Day Care/Preschool does not mean care provided to children by or in the homes of parents, legal guardians, grandparents, brothers, sisters, uncles, or aunts.

 Dedication – The legal transference of an interest in land without sale by a property owner to a public agency for a public purpose.

 Density – The number of dwelling units per acre with respect to residential land uses.

 Depreciation Value – The Construction Cost minus a per annum depreciation of the Construction Cost of 5% for roads and 2% for water, sewer, secondary water, and storm water utilities, beginning one year after the date of development approval.

 Developer – The owner or authorized agent of land proposed to be subdivided or developed or who is responsible for any undertaking that requires City review and/or approval pursuant to this Code.